KPIs or Key Performance Indicators: Can they be used against you?

 They will liaise with heads of departments to determine how best each department can contribute to the targets.
 From there, the KPIs will be developed for each team and/or individual working within the department.

-There may be different levels of KPIs set within each department, depending on the experience of the individual employee.
+There may be different levels of KPIs set within each department, depending on the experience of the individual employees.
 For example, a newcomer may have lower targets compared with someone who has a more senior role.

 In an ideal situation, there will be some discussion between you and your manager about the KPIs assigned to you.
 This will help you agree on a balance between business targets and what you can realistically achieve within the timescale of the KPIs.